-I’ve spent my early years lapping up all things John Holt and John Taylor Gatto.
-I even radically unschooled for six solid months until we were bored out of our trees.
+I’ve spent my early homeschool years lapping up all things John Holt and John Taylor Gatto.
+I even radically unschooled for six solid months until the three youngest kids were bored and wanted something more.

 We gradually transitioned to a self-directed learning.

-We are no longer unschoolers.
-For a long time I referred to us as classical unschoolers.
+For a long time, I referred to us as classical unschoolers.
 Now I see that we have a rather traditional looking day, so unschoolers would understandably balk.
-But we do it in a very child directed way, so there is a distinct academic focus, so classical homeschoolers would raise eyebrows too.
+But we do it in a very child-directed way, but there isn’t a top-down academic focus, so classical homeschoolers would raise eyebrows too.

 How we expect them to do their work.

-They’re not going to have me summarizing their hundred pages of textbook reading in their first year English Lit class or brush their teeth before their first date.
+They’re not going to have me summarizing their hundred pages of textbook reading in their first year English Lit class or brush their teeth before their first interview.
 And I’m not going to their first job to flip burgers or steam milk.
-The process to get them to this place is a daily occurrence.
-If they can do something on their own\, they should.

-That might begin with following a daily chore list where the child sees her name on the fridge and knows to go empty the garbage (or have a big sister tell him what his chore is if he’s not yet reading).
-It’ll eventually means that the child knows she’s got to have breakfast, grooming, and chores complete before the nine o’clock study start.
+That might begin with following a daily chore list where the child sees her name on the fridge and knows to empty the garbage (or have a big sister tell him what his chore is if he’s not yet reading).
+It’ll eventually means that the child knows she’s got to have breakfast, do her grooming, and complete her chores before the official start to the day.

 If they’re given tasks they can handle, they become confident that they can do those things independently.
 Gradually, based on the child’s abilities, their independence grows over time.
 All the while, they’re not being compared to someone else, they’re simply expected to do the best that they can do, every time.